McCLIM/McCLIM/Backends/beagle/README.txt

     moves again is the PDP redisplayed correctly, with 's-L: Describe Presentation'.
     Need to check CLX implementation to see if this is the same...

-23. Large output histories: the transformations and geometry calculations go wrong when the output takes up more than 2^16 pixels; the medium should be used to account for this (it does in CLX) but for some reason it isn't.
-Can work around by changing every #x8000 in UPDATE-MIRROR-GEOMETRY (see sheets.lisp in core) to #x800000 (or larger) but this will fail eventually (i.e. with a large enough output history), so it needs sorting properly.

-24. Testing + further work on patterns and stencils.

-26. Minimising frames and then restoring them leads to the frame not being drawn properly; it looks like 'drawRect' is invoked (as expected), but nothing to tell McCLIM to redraw the whole frame.
-    Suspect a notification is sent... needs investigation.

 27. Since key focus handling was implemented, closing apps often lands